 4. Lettuce – 30 days

 Lettuce prefers cooler climes – between 60ºF and 70ºF is best – but some varieties are tolerant of hot weather.
-In climates with very hot summers, most lettuce can still thrive in a shady corner of your yard.
+In climates with very hot summers, most lettuce can still thrive in a shady corner of your yard or in pots on a balcony.

 5. Spinach – 30 days